UNCG-DAISY/Instagrain/hardware/V2/README.md

 ---

 ### Step 8 --- Focusing the Camera
-This is by far the hardest step, it is recommended to disconnect the screen and plug the raspi into a larger screen via hdmi.
+This is by far the hardest step, it is recommended to disconnect the screen and plug the raspi into a larger screen via hdmi
+First remove the [`Camcover.stl`](./Camcover.stl) and attach the [`focuscover.stl`](./focuscover.stl) which allows for better access to the camera
-Boot up the raspi and run the [`preview.py`](./preview.py) script Focus the camera by twisting the HD lens  (this step might take a while) Once the camera is in focus tighten down all the camera screws and place the [`Camcover.stl`](./Camcover.stl) on the case by inserting the pegs and twisting
+Boot up the raspi and run the [`preview.py`](./preview.py) script Focus the camera by twisting the HD lens  (this step might take a while), it is recommened to keep a small apeture for a large depth of focus
+Once the camera is in focus tighten down all the camera screws and place the [`Camcover.stl`](./Camcover.stl) on the case by inserting the pegs and twisting

 Finally the touch screen can be hooked back up and the Sandcam is now ready to work